 The second question relates to things like reports, analytics, and any areas where you may need to manage tasks, like confirming ad spend, for example.

-There are different tools that enable CRO experimentation – Optimizely, VWO, Google Optimize etc. Each one is a little different and you need a team that is proficient at using your preferred tool.
+There are different ecommerce conversion rate optimization tools that enable experimentation with CRO – Optimizely, VWO, Google Optimize etc. Each one is a little different and you need a team that is proficient at using your preferred tool.

 Also, remember that every tool requires a budget and you may be expected to pay this on top of the services.